Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 **This list is rather static.** While it can be used as a reference, we recommend that when you are choosing which pod to sign up for, you also consider:

-* [PodUp](http://podup.sargodarya.de) - sorts pods by uptime and will give you an idea of how stable a given pod is.
 * [Podupti.me](http://podupti.me/) - similar service to PodUp, run by the fine folks at diasp.org.
 * [Pod Ranking](http://diaspora.wk3.org/) - also incorporating encryption and legal details, run by Christophe of wk3.org